ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 Selections, Subselections and Regions of Interest
 =================================================

 To add a new visual component to the tree, you must be in capture mode.
-If instead the Designer panel is visible, press :wbutton:`EDIT` in the bottom right hand of the panel to return to the screen capture interface with the crosshairs.
+If instead Designer or Editor is visible, press :wbutton:`EDIT` in the bottom right hand of the panel to return to the screen capture interface with the crosshairs.

 Selections and subselections are made with the mouse in one of two ways:

-* Hold the left mouse button down to draw a rectangle around the desired area, and then release when done.
+* Hold the left mouse button down to create a selection or subselection (drawing a rectangle around the desired area), and then release when done.
-* Right click on a visual element to **autocontour** it, using Alyvix's visual recognizer to automatically determine the relevant rectangle.
+* Right click on a visual element to **autocontour** it, using Alyvix's visual recognizer to automatically determine the relevant selection or subselection.
 Candidate elements can be shown by pressing :kbd:`Space`, and then pressing it a second time to return to the standard screen capture.

 For instance, you can manually select the Windows Start button using the left mouse button as shown in the middle image here:

 .. image:: images/ad_screen_capture_combined.png
-   :alt: Before and after selecting a rectangle in the screen capture.
+   :alt: Before and after creating a selection in the screen capture.
    :target: ../_images/ad_screen_capture_combined.png

 After making a **selection**, you can then begin to make up to 4 **subselections** within a single